Skip to main content

 A-Parser + Puppeteer

-A-Parser allows the use of the Chrome (Chromium) browser as an engine for downloading and rendering pages, using the popular puppeteer library.
+A-Parser allows using the Chrome (Chromium) browser as an engine for downloading and rendering pages, utilizing the popular library puppeteer.

-The main advantages of working with puppeteer in conjunction with A-Parser:
+The main advantages of using puppeteer together with A-Parser:

 • support for separate proxies for each browser tab

-Using the Chrome browser opens up the following possibilities:
+Using the Chrome browser unlocks the following capabilities:

-• the ability to interactively work with website elements:
+• ability for interactive work with website elements:

 • following links